 - 18. To be shown on the record plat, the Applicant must meet the intent of the Bicycle Facilities Guidelines by dedicating 60 feet from centerline to the right-of-way along the Property's frontage of Towne Road for the future bicycle and pedestrian facilities along Towne Road. - 19.
-Prior to the recordation of plat(s), the Applicant must satisfy all necessary requirements of MCDPS to construct 10-foot two-way separated bike lanes and a six-foot wide sidewalk along the Property frontage on Towne Road, five-foot wide sidewalks along both E. Jefferson Street and Montrose Road, and a twelve-foot wide shared-use path along Montrose Parkway.
+Prior to the issuance of the final Use and Occupancy Certificate for each respective phase, the Applicant must satisfy all necessary requirements of MCDPS to construct 10-foot two-way separated bike lanes and a six-foot wide sidewalk along the Property frontage on Towne Road, and five-foot wide sidewalks along both E. Jefferson Street and Montrose Road, and a twelve-foot wide shared-use path along Montrose Parkway.
+Final timing and phasing to be determined at Site Plan(s).